bozemanpass/yarnball/ARTICLE.md

 and the next release that changes how things work would be (_MAJOR_) would have version 2.0.0.

 But this semantic versioning scheme isn't just used by package publishers to communicate their intentions with new releases.
-There's a second half to the story:
-When a dependent package is added to a project using `yarn add`, its latst version (more on that later) is automatically inserted in the `package.json` file like so:
+There's a second half to the story: when a dependent package is added to a project using `yarn add`, its latest version (more on that later) is automatically inserted in the `package.json` file like so:

 ```
   "dependencies": {